 The downside to cash savings is that these financial products can take time to apply for and get funded.
 Plus, they depend on the value of your home.
 If home prices drop, you may have less equity to take advantage of.

-If you’re seriously thinking about paying off your mortgage early, check to make sure your home loan doesn’t have a prepayment penalty.
+If you’re seriously thinking about paying off your mortgage early, check to make sure that it doesn’t have a prepayment penalty.

 Not all mortgages have this clause, but some might; in fact, the penalty could potentially even apply if you pay off your mortgage by selling your home or refinancing the loan.
-When you pay off your mortgage early with one of these methods, it’s called a hard prepay.
+When you pay it off early with one of these methods, it’s called a hard prepay.

 Even if you do have a prepayment penalty, that doesn’t necessarily mean it applies to extra payments made in small chunks over time.
 In some cases, there may be an annual cap of how much you can pay off without being penalized.